tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 ### New Card Marking in G1

-Figure 7 shows this new arrangement of data structures: there are now two card tables, the write barrier as before marks the card on its (application) card table.
+Figure 7 shows this new arrangement of data structures: there are now two card tables, the write barrier as before marks the card on the (application) card table.

 ![Card Marking (New)](/assets/20250217-new-write-barrier-assignment.png){:style="display:block; margin-left:auto; margin-right:auto"}